Fire Stops Play at WACA During Sheffield Shield

 According the cricket.com.au, as Tasmania bowler Jackson Bird was in his run-up for the fifth delivery, smoke was spotted coming out behind the dressing room.
 On-field umpire Nathan Johnson called it a dead ball before eventually suspending the play altogether.

-The players were apparently unaware of the reason behind the interruption and then square leg umpire Paul Wilson explained the situation to the fielders before the they headed off the field.
-The umpires called lunch at 12:2pm (local time), five minutes ahead of the schedule.
+The players were apparently unaware of the reason behind the interruption and then square leg umpire Paul Wilson explained the situation to the fielders before everyone including the players and officials headed off the field.
+The umpires called lunch at 12: 25 pm (local time), five minutes ahead of the schedule.

 “The fire outside the back of the Players Pavilion was caused by air conditioning unit and is now under control.
 Fire services are on site and have assessed the situation.
 Players have been allowed back into the Pavilion for lunch.
 Play will resume at 1:10pm” the WACA said in the statement.